bnuLyndon/PySNV/README.rst

 --reference (required): Path to the reference genome.

---output: Output file name (default is current working directory).
+--output: Output file path and name (default is current working directory, using sample name as output filename).

 Additional Parameters
 ------------------